-We find 3 optimal places for the 3 HNs.
+We find three optimal places for the three HNs.
 Then, we place 13 LNs on the structure.
-Finally, we find 5 places for 5 RNs.
+Finally, we find five places for five RNs.
 The placed motes connect themselves into three HN-LN trees (see Figure 10(a)) and form a WSN.
 Sensor faults are injected in the experiments by removing a connected LN from the fifth floor and disabling the sensing module on the second day.
-Meanwhile, the sensors that are placed on the 3th, 4th, 5th, 6th, and 7th floors are expected to be improve their connectivity.
+Meanwhile, the sensors that are placed on the third, fourth, fifth, sixth, and seventh floors are expected to improve their connectivity.
 Upon deployment, the motes can communicate with each other.
-To take advantage of the energy savings of the deep sleep mode, while still allowing the sink node access to the HNs and HNs to the LNs, a sleep/wake cycle technique, SnoozeAlarm, is adopted [Rice and Spencer 2009] with an improvement, by which the motes are scheduled to switch sleep/wake up.
-All of the motes operate their radios with a low duty-cycle, similar to the setting in the simulations.
+To take advantage of the energy savings of the deep-sleep mode while still allowing the sink node access to the HNs and HNs to the LNs, a sleep/wake cycle technique, SnoozeAlarm, is adopted [Rice and Spencer 2009] with an improvement by which the motes are scheduled to switch sleep/wakeup.
+All of the motes operate their radios with a low duty cycle, similar to the setting in the simulations.
 The technique is implemented on the Imote2 motes.
 In an exception, if there is damage detected by a mote, the triggering wakeup module (as shown in Figure 11) is used to issue interrupt wakeup messages to the neighboring motes.
-A detailed description about the duty-cycle and the module can be found in Appendix B. The time synchronization technique is similar to that used in the simulations.
+A detailed description about the duty cycle and the module can be found in Appendix B. The time synchronization technique is similar to that used in the simulations.